jesuscc1993/unofficial-ngx-anilist-client/README.md

 ## TODO

+- Add "set as planning" to media dropdown for series not on list
 - Add spinner while waiting for server responses
 - Add language selection
 - Update anime search and related media components when updating entries on their results